 - Many old Fairy Tales are subject to Grimmification, being deconstructed into Darker and Edgier stories.
 However, many of the tales that The Brothers Grimm recorded were never meant to be kid-friendly.
-Some were horror stories, written by and for adults, or cautionary tales meant to scare children straight: For example, early versions of "Little Red Riding Hood" had the wolf kill the grandmother, trick Red into drinking her blood and eating her flesh, and, ultimately, eat Red.
-And what English readers got is actually toned down from the German; several stories were omitted in their entirety for the early English editions because they were considered too offensive, and others were changed to be more palatable.
+Some were horror stories, written by and for adults, or cautionary tales meant to scare children straight.
+What English readers got is actually toned down from the German; several stories were omitted in their entirety for the early English editions because they were considered too offensive, and others were changed to be more palatable.

 - One of the older versions of Sleeping Beauty had the prince rape the comatose woman.
 Darker and Edgier versions that take the nonconsensual kiss and turn it into a rape are less original than the author might think.

 - The Prince Charming in many fairytales is not actually that charming, when you take a closer look.
-Sometimes he is so stupid he goes against the heroines counsel and is thus tricked into forgetting her, is so easily influenced by his mother that he is willing to kill his wife because his mother says she committed a crime, and doesn't notice the servant girl forced the princess to change clothes with her and is about to marry him.
-Modern versions that try to deconstruct the trope by portraying the prince as Sheltered Aristocrat may be closer to the original tales than adaptations that play the trope straight.
+Sometimes he is so stupid he goes against the heroine's counsel and is thus tricked into forgetting her, is so easily influenced by his mother that he is willing to kill his wife because his mother says she committed a crime, and doesn't notice the servant girl forced the princess to change clothes with her and is about to marry him.
+Modern versions that try to deconstruct the trope by portraying the prince as Sheltered Aristocrat, or empty-headed prettyboy may be closer to the original tales than adaptations that play the trope straight.

 - A Trekkie's Tale for its original Mary Sue character, the eponymous Mary Sue.
 If anything, she lacked most Mary Sue traits and was a Parody Sue in a Self-Insert Fic, despite being the Trope Namer.
 Makes sense given that this trope is Older Than They Think.